Sara Pankenier Weld

 Publications

-Sara's second book, An Ecology of the Russian Avant-Garde Picturebookswhich mounts a close analysis of image and text in little-known picturebooks by prominent Russian writers, artists, and intellectuals, was published in 2018 by John Benjamins as volume 9 in the award-winning Children's Literature, Culture, and Cognition series.
+Sara's second book, An Ecology of the Russian Avant-Garde Picturebookwhich mounts a close analysis of image and text in little-known picturebooks by prominent Russian writers, artists, and intellectuals, was published in 2018 by John Benjamins as volume 9 in the award-winning Children's Literature, Culture, and Cognition series.
 It has been reviewed in The Lion and the Unicorn and Slavic Review.

 Her current book project is entitled Miniature Revelations: Childhood in Nabokov's Writings.
 It argues that throughout Nabokov's work, the neglected and inscrutable child, who might be mistaken for a marginal figure, in fact offers a miniature revelation and key to Nabokov's novels that enables a reevaluation of the text.